aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to PPSX or Online App" h2="Export RTF to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format that is used to store text and images in a single file.
+It is widely used for creating documents that can be opened and edited on multiple platforms.
+However, PPSX (PowerPoint Open XML Presentation) is a presentation file format that is used to store slideshows created in Microsoft PowerPoint.
+It is used to store slides, animations, images, and other objects that are used in a presentation.
+Therefore, it is necessary to convert RTF to PPSX in order to create a presentation from a document.

+<h2>How Aspose.Total helps for rtf to ppsx conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate RTF to PPSX conversion while using two of it's APIs.
-Load your RTF using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a suite of powerful file automation APIs that enables developers to automate the conversion of RTF to PPSX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ is a powerful document manipulation API that enables developers to load an RTF document and convert it to HTML.
+Aspose.Slides for C++ is a powerful PowerPoint manipulation API that enables developers to load the HTML document and create a new presentation.
+Finally, the presentation can be saved as a PPSX file.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}